nola-radar/ansible-add-user/README.md

 # ansible-add-user
-Ansible playbook to add ssh users to Linuxx
+Ansible playbook to add ssh users to Linux